Eugène Atget: Features and specifics of photographic practice

-One of the main issues related to Atget's work is the nature and specificity of his legacy.
-Some researchers consider him, first of all, the author of romantic Parisian views.
-Other researchers believe that the size of the archive is important in assessing his work—the entire corpus of 10 thousand photographs, and not just individual photographs.
-It is believed that the meaning of his activity is not only in the creation of individual images, but also in the formation of a sequential series of images.
-In this case, it is important to have an exceptional number of photographs (about 10 thousand), as well as the use of a systematic archival principle.
-The idea of a work as a community was used by Maria Morris Hamburg and John Szarkowski when preparing a landmark exhibition at MOMA This idea has been supported by researchers such as Rosalind Krauss and other experts.
+A central question about Atget's work concerns the nature of his legacy.
+Some scholars regard him primarily as the author of romantic Parisian views.
+Others hold that the scale of the archive matters most in assessing his work—the corpus of some 10,000 photographs as a whole, rather than individual images.
+On this view, his work's significance rests on the arrangement of the images into a sequential series as much as on any single picture.
+The scale is central: the exceptional number of photographs (about 10,000) together with the systematic archival principle he applied.
+The idea of the corpus as a single work informed the landmark exhibition Maria Morris Hambourg and John Szarkowski prepared at MoMA, an approach also supported by Rosalind Krauss and others.

 Subject matter

-By 1891 Atget advertised his business with a shingle at his door, remarked later by Berenice Abbott, that announced "Documents pour Artistes".
+By 1891, Atget advertised his business with a shingle at his door, later remarked on by Berenice Abbott that read "Documents pour Artistes".
 Initially his subjects were flowers, animals, landscapes, and monuments; sharp and meticulous studies centred simply in the frame and intended for artists' use.

 Atget then embarked on a series of picturesque views of Paris which include documentation of the small trades in his series Petits Métiers.
 He made views of gardens in the areas surrounding Paris, in the summer of 1901, photographing the gardens at Versailles, a challenging subject of large scale and with combinations of natural and architectural and sculptural elements which he would revisit until 1927, learning to make balanced compositions and perspectives.

-Early in the 1900s, Atget began to document "Old Paris," reading extensively in order to sympathetically focus on Paris architecture and environments dating prior to the French Revolution, concern over the preservation of which ensured him commercial success.
+Early in the 1900s, Atget began to document "Old Paris," reading extensively to focus sympathetically on Paris architecture and environments dating to before the French Revolution, a concern for the preservation of which ensured him commercial success.
 He framed the winding streets to show the historic buildings in context, rather than making frontal architectural elevations.